ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Hints

+The `hints` key is an object describing one or more suggestions from the client to the AS.

 #### Indicate Desired Interaction Locales {#request-interact-locale}

 If the client instance knows the end-user's locale and language preferences, the